PortSwigger/burp-suite-enterprise-edition-ami/README.md

 The following is within our support scope for AMI instances:

-- Creation of an EC2 instance that contains Burp Suite Enterprise Edition and its components using an AMI.
+- Creation of an EC2 instance that contains Burp Suite DAST and its components using an AMI.
 - Supporting the application running state post-deployment.
-- Updating to later versions of Burp Suite Enterprise Edition.
+- Updating to later versions of Burp Suite DAST.

 ### Not supported